Type of IPv6 Addresses

 Type of IPv6 Global Unicast Addresses

 Subnet ID – The subnet ID is 64 bits long.
-It contains the site prefix which can be assigned from a Regional Internet Registry and the subnet ID.
+It contains the site prefix, which can be assigned from a Regional Internet Registry, and the subnet ID.

 IPv6 Link-local Addresses

 The link-local IPv6 is derived from the NIC’s MAC address.
-A MAC address is 48 bits address, an IPv6 address is 128 bits.
-The steps for converting MAC address to an IPv6 is the following: step by step:
+A MAC address is 48 bits address, and an IPv6 address is 128 bits.
+The steps for converting a MAC address to an IPv6 is the following: step by step:

-- Get and write down the MAC address of the PC or device for example BC:85:56:60:ED:75
+- Get and write down the MAC address of the PC or device, for example, BC:85:56:60:ED:75

 - Insert ff:life in the middle: BC:85:56:FF:FE:60:ED:75